Isotropic quadratic form

 In mathematics, a quadratic form over a field F is said to be isotropic if there is a non-zero vector on which the form evaluates to zero.
-Otherwise the quadratic form is anisotropic.
-More precisely, if q is a quadratic form on a vector space V over F, then a non-zero vector v in V is said to be isotropic if q(v) = 0.
+Otherwise it is a definite quadratic form.
+More explicitly, if q is a quadratic form on a vector space V over F, then a non-zero vector v in V is said to be isotropic if q(v) = 0.
 A quadratic form is isotropic if and only if there exists a non-zero isotropic vector (or null vector) for that quadratic form.

-Suppose that (V, q) is quadratic space and W is a subspace of V. Then W is called an isotropic subspace of V if some vector in it is isotropic, a totally isotropic subspace if all vectors in it are isotropic, and an anisotropic subspace if it does not contain any (non-zero) isotropic vectors.
+Suppose that (V, q) is quadratic space and W is a subspace of V. Then W is called an isotropic subspace of V if some vector in it is isotropic, a totally isotropic subspace if all vectors in it are isotropic, and a definite subspace if it does not contain any (non-zero) isotropic vectors.
 The isotropy index of a quadratic space is the maximum of the dimensions of the totally isotropic subspaces.

-A quadratic form q on a finite-dimensional real vector space V is anisotropic if and only if q is a definite form: